 The situation with coronavirus is becoming more and more challenging around the world.
 The number of those infected keeps growing, which makes governments and private companies introducing serious precautions: announce quarantines and transition to remote working.
 Governments of many countries ask their citizens to stay at home and avoid getting out with no essential need.
 Yet, this is no reason for watching TV series all day long or taking a vacation.
 Today, we are going to talk about the ways to transition to remote working and learning by using the webinar and video conferencing platform.

-How to transition employees to working remotely?
+How to transition employees to working remotely during coronavirus pandemic?

 In case the type of work allows working from home, it is high time to do so.
 But how can one stay in touch with one’s colleagues and avoid losing effectiveness?

 In addition to the already traditional phone calls and communication via messengers, hold online meetings and video conferences.
 MyOwnConference can offer all the tools required for that:

 - Keynote demonstration.
 An employee can deliver a keynote about a certain task and demonstrate it to the other colleagues.

 - Screen sharing.
 One of the participants can initiate screen sharing using one’s own computer, while the rest can view websites or applications running there.

 - Chats.
 Participants can exchange text messages.

 - Polls.
 This is a quick way of voting for some particular matter and making the final decision.